4D Radar Semantic Segmentation of People in Field Conditions Using Temporal Multi-View Networks: Conclusions

 \section{Conclusions}

-We have presented TMVA4D, a CNN architecture for high-performance semantic segmentation of human beings in 4D radar data.
-This architecture takes multiple frames of radar heatmaps in the EA, ER, ED, RA, and DA views and outputs semantic segmentation masks in the EA view.
+In this work, we introduce a dataset for human detection designed for field robotics applications with a focus on 4D radar.
+The dataset features humans in various positions and modes of motion in a range of field environments (mining, construction) and visibility conditions (dust, water, smoke).

-We have trained and evaluated TMVA4D on a new 4D radar dataset for human detection in field environments.
-The dataset features humans in different activities and modes of motion.
+We also present TMVA4D, a family of deep learning artificial neural network architectures for high-performance semantic segmentation of people in 4D radar data.
+TMVA4D processes multiple frames of radar heatmaps across five 2D projections from 4D radar point clouds, predicting semantic segmentation masks in the elevation-azimuth view.

-When using a 4D radar, elevation information of the radar's surroundings can be utilized for human detection; this is particularly useful when attempting to detect a person lying flat on the ground.
+We have evaluated TMVA4D on our 4D radar dataset, demonstrating its high performance for human detection in field environments.
+The ``Medium" TMVA4D-IntConvLSTM version provides the best quantitative segmentation performance.
+However, the TMVA4D-CNN models establish non-recurrent convolutional architectures as a compelling option for live robot deployment, achieving comparable performance at lower computational cost due to their smaller size.